自 然 法 爾

 And solely Saying the Tathagata’s Name always

-Our world of relativity is characterized by perpetual strivings to find happiness and to avoid suffering.
-Inundated by relative scientific knowledge that greatly enhanced our blind passions of greed, hatred, ignorance, jealousy and pride, we are pitifully being led astray and cannot fathom even the true existence of any transcendental reality, let alone accept the ultimate truths pointed out in the Buddha Dharma.
+Our lives are characterized by perpetual strivings to find happiness and to avoid suffering.
+Being constantly inundated by the sheer volumn of relative scientific knowledge that greatly enhanced our blind passions, we are pitifully being led astray.
+We doubt even the true existence of any transcendental reality, let alone accept the ultimate truths pointed out in the Buddha Dharma.

 ..
 The Natural Working of Amida Buddha’s Vow-power